 Thursday (Wednesday from now on) at 7pm.

-UPDATE: Geoff Boycott TODAY (Wednesday the 14th) at 7pm.
-NOTE: Meetings will now be on Wednesdays.
+UPDATE: Paul Collingwood TOMORROW (Wednesday the 5th) at 7pm.
+NOTE: Meetings now on Wednesdays.

 Click here for the latest email with more details.

 Tales from the Boundary

 » Do you have any cricket-related stories to tell?